Authorised Purpose

 • Amateur teams’ training costs;

-• Developing the character of young people;
+• Development of the character of young people;

 • Hospital visits for the elderly;